rookieSprint/learngit/readme.txt

 sixth modify
 test git commit filename -m"description"  add   in stage modify  no add
-Creating a new branch is quick and simple.
+Creating a new branch is quick and simple. test  mode